mbyleen/aws-iam-auto-remediation/README.md

-This AWS Lambda function allows auto-remediation of a user adding him or her -self to an IAM group.
+This AWS Lambda function allows auto-remediation of a user adding themself to an IAM group.
 Its setup is based on material found in [this post](https://aws.amazon.com/blogs/security/how-to-detect-and-automatically-revoke-unintended-iam-access-with-amazon-cloudwatch-events/) by Mustafa Torun on the AWS Security Blog and follows it closely, repurposing it to work for a slightly different task.

 #### Step 1: Create an IAM role for the Lambda function ####